 Consumer Science Purchased, $40.00 Limit – The entire outfit, includes shoes but not sales tax needs to be purchased within a $40.00 limit.
 Receipts from the current 4-H year are required for any item that is visible.
 Gifts, prior purchases, and items without receipts are not eligible for this category.
 Receipts from yard sales, etc. may be hand written.
 The member should consider value vs. cost, versatility, the shopping experience, and coordination of the outfit within the cost limit.

 In addition, choose from the following elements that are in your box.
-Junior members must include at least one in their sewn garment(s).
-Intermediate members must include at least two.
-Senior members must include at least three.
+Junior members must include at least two (2) in their sewn garment(s).
+Intermediate members must include at least three (3).
+Senior members must include at least four (4).

 In the box:

-Participants in this challenge will create an outfit that is inspired by or looks like an old design using new fabric and notions.
-For this category, the design should be from before the year 2000.
+Vintage Challenge – The term "vintage" is used to describe clothing between 20 and 100 years old that is also clearly representative of the era in which it was produced.
+To be called vintage, the piece should strongly reflect styles and trends associated with that era.
+Participants in this challenge will create an outfit that is inspired by or looks like a design from 1900-2000, using new fabric and notions.
 The entry must state the year or period of the design and include a drawing, photo, or description of the classic design that is being reproduced or duplicated.
 Add accessories to complete the outfit that are reminiscent of that time period.
 The outfit must feature at least one handmade garment made by the member.
 Other pieces of the outfit must be representational and recognizable as belonging to the same era as the hand made garment.

 Ideas for sources of inspiration include but aren’t limited to: a sewing pattern that belonged to your parent, an outfit worn by your parent or grandparent in their youth, an iconic outfit worn by someone famous like Lucille Ball, Nancy Reagan, John Wayne, or James Dean, or use one of the new sewing patterns labeled Retro.